Wason1797/RestAPIExample/README.md

 ## Populating data

+(Please note that te database uploaded is already populated.
+If you try to run the command with overlaping dates or currencys it will throw an integrity error)

 You have two options to populate the database:

 - The first one is to use a json file on the root folder with the following format